Startup Leadership: How Savvy Entrepreneurs Turn Their Ideas Into Successful Enterprises by Derek Lidow

 This page is from a past PMIWDC event.

 If this is not what you were looking for, visit the Member's Only Reston Book Club page to find out about upcoming events, or read more about why PMIWDC does not delete these pages.

 About the Book Club Meeting

 The PMIWDC Reston Book Club is a forum for talking about books that touch on the widely varied challenges of project and program management.
-Our meeting on “Mindset: The New Psychology of Success by Carol Dwecker” will take place on Wednesday, November 19, 2014.
-We will meet at the community room in the1st floor Conference Room at L-3 from 5:30pm - 6:30pm.
+Our meeting on Startup Leadership will take place on Wednesday, November 18, 2015.
+We will meet in the first floor meeting room in the offices of L-3 from 5:30pm - 6:30pm.

 About the Book

-(Current price is under $10.00 for paperback plus shipping on Amazon or $8.99 for the kindle version.
+(Current price is under $21.58 for hardback plus shipping on Amazon or $15.19 for the kindle version.
 The book may also be available from your local library.)